 Snow Seal Lynx

 Snow seal lynx Bengals have the lightest shade of all snow Bengals.
-They have a pale cream or ivory coat with beautiful blue eyes.
+They have pale cream or ivory coats with beautiful blue eyes.
 They get this physical trait from their Siamese ancestors.
 The seal lynx coat is pure white at birth and develops markings with age.

 Snow Seal Mink